nicoschi/mutagen-for-docksal/README.md

 ## Mutagen default configuration

-This is the default Mutagen project configuration will be created in the root of the Docksal project on first start and you can customize later:
+This is the default Mutagen project configuration will be created in the root of the Docksal project on first start:

 ```yaml
 sync: